 "Lincoln School has meant a lot to our whole family dating back to my mother, Margaret, who was on the Lincoln faculty and a Trustee, and father, who also served on the Board.
-Today, my great-grand-daughter, Riley, is in sixth grade, the fifth generation of our family at Lincoln.
+Today, my great-grand-daughter, Riley, is the fifth generation of our family at Lincoln.
 My late husband, John and I wanted to honor the many lifelong gifts our family has received from Lincoln with a charitable gift annuity.
 It means a lot to us to know our gift benefits Lincoln girls today while helping secure this remarkable School's financial position for the future." - Mary Sisson Barrett '36, Lincoln Foundation Member

 The Lincoln Foundation

 Anyone can make a meaningful planned gift to Lincoln School.
 It is much easier than you may believe.
 Many alumnae, parents and friends have included Lincoln in their estate plans to ensure that Lincoln can continue to provide an outstanding educational experience for generations of girls and young women.
 Today, nearly 100 alumnae, parents, trustees and friends of Lincoln School are members of the Lincoln Foundation, our Planned Giving Society.
 Recent planned gifts have helped support the Dwight House restoration and the renovation of the Murray Athletic Complex at Faxon Farm Renovation.
 These gifts have also been added to our endowment for scholarships, faculty development and new programs to help ensure Lincoln's long-term financial stability.